rakib33/EtiqaFreelancer/README.md

 To get started developing a Web API in Visual Studio the first step is to create a new project.
 In Visual Studio 2022 you can create a new project using the New Project dialog.
 In this post we will create an ASP.NET Core Web API for Etiqa Freelancer project.
 To follow along this tutorial, create a project named EtiqaFreelancer with the following options selected in the Additional Information page.

 ![image](https://github.com/rakib33/EtiqaFreelancer/assets/10026710/84781584-ee9d-4d7d-9156-e0b426bde2ff)

+Go to the next button and in Project Name section give project name EtiqaFreelancer.
+Select Next for all comming page.Lets see the API project is created.